Soccer-Spain prevail in shootout against gallant 10-men Swiss

 Spain keeper Unai Simon saved from Switzerland’s Manuel Akanji and Fabian Schar while Ruben Vargas hammered his shot over the bar.

+Hoping to win their first of four quarter-final appearance in major tournaments, Switzerland deservedly levelled in the 68th minute when Xherdan Shaqiri cashed in on a mix-up in the Spain defence.

-Switzerland’s cause was then complicated by Remo Freuler being shown a straight red card in the 77th minute, but they held on to force the extra period and somehow survived a Spain onslaught to make it to spot-kicks.
+The Swiss cause was complicated by Remo Freuler being shown a straight red card in the 77th minute, yet they held on to force the extra period and somehow survived a Spain onslaught to make it to spot-kicks.

-Spain, though, are rewarded with a trip to Wembley to face either Belgium or Italy and are dreaming of a first major final since winning Euro 2012.
+Spain, though, are rewarded with a trip to London’s Wembley Stadium to face either Belgium or Italy and are dreaming of a first major final since winning Euro 2012.

+“I knew I couldn’t miss and luckily the ball went in.
+On the way to the spot many things went through my head but I knew exactly what to do,” said Spain forward Oyarzabal.

 Reporting by Richard Martin and Nick Said;Editing by Andrew Cawthorne